Haileab-TG/Haileab_QA_Automation-Engineer/README.md

 ```
 ## Demo

-[Here](www.canthme.com) you can find a demo video on how to run the script.
+[Here](https://youtu.be/jVZYzxiXSb0) you can find the demo video on how to run the script.